jvilders/Dummy-cli/USAGE.rst

     _CI/scripts/document.py

-To use dummy-clicli in a project:
+To use dummyclicli in a project:

 .. code-block:: python

-    from dummy-clicli import Dummy-Clicli
+    from dummyclicli import Dummy-Clicli
-    dummy-clicli = Dummy-Clicli()
+    dummyclicli = Dummy-Clicli()